ghedo/grooved/docs/groovectl.1.md

 ## DESCRIPTION

 **groovectl** is a command-line client for grooved.
-It communicates with the groved daemon via the DBus session bus.
+It communicates with the grooved daemon via the DBus session bus.

 ## COMMANDS